*This post may contain affiliate links. Please see my disclosure for more details!*

 For the Buttercream!

-- Melt your Dairy Milk till smooth - I do this in the microwave, but you can also do this in a double boiler.
+- Melt your Dairy Milk until smooth - I do this in the microwave, but you can also do this in a double boiler.

-- Add the melted chocolate to the buttercream and mix again - till smooth!
+- Add the melted chocolate to the buttercream and mix again until smooth!

 For the Decoration!